rsocket/rsocket/Motivations.md

 Large distributed systems are often implemented in a modular fashion by different teams using a variety of technologies and programming languages.
 The pieces need to communicate reliably and support rapid, independent evolution.
 Effective and scalable communication between modules is a crucial concern in distributed systems.
 It significantly affects how much latency users experience and the amount of resources required to build and run the system.

 Architectural patterns documented in the [Reactive Manifesto](http://www.reactivemanifesto.org) and implemented in libraries such as [Reactive Streams](http://www.reactive-streams.org) and [Reactive Extensions](http://reactivex.io) favor asynchronous messaging and embrace communication patterns beyond request/response.
-This "Reactive Socket" protocol is a formal communication protocol that embraces the "reactive" principles.
+This "ReactiveSocket" protocol is a formal communication protocol that embraces the "reactive" principles.

 Following are motivations for defining a new protocol:

 #### Message Driven

 Network communication is asynchronous.
-The Reactive Socket protocol embraces this and models all communication as multiplexed streams of messages over a single network connection and never synchronously blocks while waiting for a response.
+The ReactiveSocket protocol embraces this and models all communication as multiplexed streams of messages over a single network connection and never synchronously blocks while waiting for a response.

 The [Reactive Manifesto](http://www.reactivemanifesto.org) states: